Trauma Therapy

 How Long Does Trauma Therapy Take?

 The duration of trauma therapy varies from person to person, depending on the complexity of the trauma and individual progress.
-Some people may see improvement in a few sessions, while others might require a longer commitment.
+Some people may see improvement in a few sessions, while others may benefit from ongoing counselling services over a longer period.
 It’s important to communicate with your therapist about your goals and needs throughout the process.

 Whatsapp icon